jtopp/PowerShell-Docs/dsc/metaConfig.md

 ## Resource server blocks

-To define a web-based resource sever, you create a **ResourceRepositoryWeb** block.
-A **ResourceRepositoryWeb** defines the following properties.
+To define a web-based resource server, you create a **ResourceRepositoryWeb** block. **ResourceRepositoryWeb** defines the following properties.

 |Property|Type|Description|
 |---|---|---|